shirrashko/Lightricks-Onboarding-new/docs/README.md

 - **`--image <path>`**: Specifies the path to the image file.
 - **`--filter <filter-name> --strength <value>`**: Applies a specified filter with an optional strength value.
 - **`--adjust <adjustment-name> <value>`**: Performs color and image adjustments.

-## Contributing

-Contributions to the Advanced Image Editing CLI Tool are welcome!
-Please refer to the guidelines below:

-1. Fork the repository.
-2. Create a new branch for each feature or improvement.
-3. Send a pull request from each feature branch to the development branch.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-Thanks to all contributors and users of the project.
-Your support is what makes continuous improvement possible.

----

-This README is crafted to be clear and concise, providing all the necessary information to get started with the project.
-Adjust the URLs and paths according to your actual repository location and project structure.